 You are strongly recommended to create a set of Recovery DVDs for future use.
 Be ready with 2 blank DVD-Rs.
 Please use the MDVDCreator tool.
-Click the Start button , click All Programs, then click MDVDCreator program.
+Click the Start button view, click All Programs, then click MDVDCreator to launch the MDVDCreator program.
 It will then guide you through the process.